-- 1/4 cup of water, plus 1 tablespoon (more water as needed to form the dough)
+- 1/4 cup water plus 1 tablespoon to help form the dough

 - Preheat the oven to 325° F

-- Add oats to a blender and pulse to a flour like consistency.
+- Add oats to a blender and pulse to a flour-like consistency.
 In a large bowl whisk together diced parsley and mint, egg, water, and oil.
 Add oat flour and stir to combine.
-Knead dough a few times then turn out onto a lightly floured surface.
+Knead the dough a few times then turn out onto a lightly floured surface.

-- Using your hands or a rolling pin, flatten dough to about 1/8" thick.
+- Using your hands or a rolling pin, flatten the dough to about 1/8" thick.
 Using a cookie cutter or knife cut out approximately 40 (1-inch mints) mints.
-Place mints about 1/4-inch a part on a parchment lined or non-stick cookie sheet.
+Place mints about 1/4-inch apart on a parchment-lined or non-stick cookie sheet.
 Bake 35-40 minutes, or until golden and crispy.